 What Is Onboarding?

-“Employee onboarding is the design of what your employees feel, see and hear after they have been hired,” entrepreneur Michel Falcon says in Forbes.
+“Employee onboarding is what your employees feel, see, and hear after they have been hired,” entrepreneur Michel Falcon says in Forbes.
 “Often, companies confuse onboarding with training.
 While training does have a role within the onboarding it doesn’t represent the entire scope of the process.”

 Onboarding processes range widely from one organization to another.
 L’Oreal’s onboarding process is a two-year, six-part integration program that includes training and roundtable discussions, meetings with key insiders, on-the-job learning supported by line management, individual mentoring and HR support, along with field and product experiences such as site visits and shadowing.
 In contrast, other companies resort to the “sink or swim” strategy that often leads to new employees struggling to figure out workplace norms and what they should do.

-Formal onboarding involves a written set of coordinated policies and procedures that help new employees adjust to their new job, in terms of tasks and socialization.
+Formal onboarding involves a written set of coordinated policies and procedures that help new employees adjust to their new job.
 Informal onboarding involves a process by which new employees learn about their new job without an explicit organization plan.
-“Research shows that organizations that engage in formal onboarding by implementing step-by-step programs for new employees to teach them what their roles are, what the norms of the company are and how they are to behave are more effective than those that do not,” according to the SHRM.

-The first 90 days of employment are pivotal to building rapport with the company, management and coworkers.
+The first 90 days of employment are pivotal to building rapport with the company, management, and coworkers.
 A study found that new hires in this timeframe had positive attitudes when support levels were high from the team and leaders, according to Maren Hogan, CEO of marketing firm Red Branch Media, in Forbes.
-A separate study found that when employees go through structured onboarding, they are 58 percent more likely to remain with the organization after three years.
+A separate study found that when employees go through structured onboarding, they are 58% more likely to remain with the organization after three years.

-When done correctly, employee onboarding leads to higher job satisfaction, organizational commitment, lower turnover, higher performance levels, career effectiveness and lower stress.
+When done correctly, a good employee onboarding process leads to higher job satisfaction, organizational commitment, lower turnover, higher performance levels, career effectiveness, and lower stress.

 There are four distinct building blocks of employee onboarding that form a successful process, according to the SHRM.

-- Compliance is the lowest level and includes teaching employees basic legal and policy-related rules and regulations.
+- Compliance — It’s important to teach employees basic legal and policy-related rules and regulations.

-- Clarification refers to ensuring that employees understand their new jobs and expectations.
+- Clarification — Ensure that employees understand their new jobs and expectations.

-- Culture is a broad category that includes providing employees with a sense of informal and formal organizational norms.
+- Culture — Provide employees with a sense of informal and formal organizational norms.

-- Connection refers to the vital and interpersonal relationships and information networks that new employees must establish to be successful.
+- Connection — Interpersonal relationships and information networks are vital for new employees to be successful.

 The degree to which an organization leverages the four C’s determines its onboarding strategy level.
 There are three levels, the SHRM says.

-- Level 3 is proactive onboarding.
+- Level 3 — proactive onboarding.
 The four C’s are formally addressed.
 Only 20 percent of organizations achieve this level.